Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Introduction

-where $g$ and $f$ are lower semi-continuous convex functions, $G$ and $F$ are convex, differentiable with Lipschitz gradients and $K$ is a bounded linear operator.
-The numerical performance of our algorithms is tested on several numerical experiments and demonstrates a clear improvement when our quasi-Newton methods are used.
+where $g$ and $f$ are lower semi-continuous convex functions, $G$ and $F$ are convex, differentiable with Lipschitz-continuous gradients and $K$ is a bounded linear operator between Hilbert spaces $\mathcal H_1$ and $\mathcal{H}_2$.
+We develop a quasi-Newton Primal-Dual methods that has many potential applications in Imaging Processing, Machine Learning or Statistics \cite{chambolle2016introduction, goldstein2015adaptive}.
+The numerical performance of our algorithms is tested on several experiments and demonstrates a clear improvement when our quasi-Newton methods are used.